oliwierptak/popo/README.md

   property: array #shared properties

 SchemaName: # schema-config
-  $: # shared configuration for all POPO objects in SchemaName
+  $: # shared configuration for all POPO objects in SchemaName, in all schema files
     config:
       namespace: string
       outputPath: string